 Spices will continue to be a hot trend in healthy diets in 2021 and beyond.
-For the full benefits, chug down a glass of pure, unadulterated “golden milk” that is popularly known as Turmeric Latte ($6) or a cuppa Fresh Ginger ($5).
+For the full benefits, chug down a glass of pure, unadulterated “golden milk”.
+Popularly known as Turmeric Latte ($6) or a cuppa Fresh Ginger ($5).
 Both are anti-inflammatory spicy drinks and available at Kitchen by Food Rebel.

-But if you want something more substantial to chomp on, a bowl of Rebel Buddha ($19) offered at the health food restaurant is a gluten-free dish with a little of everything, including spiced chickpeas, fresh rocket, and beetroot hummus.
+But if you want something more substantial to chomp on, a bowl of Rebel Buddha ($19).
+The gluten-free dish has a little of everything, including spiced chickpeas, fresh rocket, and beetroot hummus.
 Its right-sized portions, along with the protein-rich chickpea, will also keep hunger pangs at bay.

 Chickpeas, by the way, are high in antioxidants, protein, iron, vitamins and fibre, and are gluten-free.
 Definitely a superfood to keep on your 2021 healthy food list.